numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 *some* but not all functions with ``__array_function__``, e.g., as described in the next section.

-Coersion to a NumPy array as a catch-all fallback
+Coercion to a NumPy array as a catch-all fallback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With the current design, classes that implement ``__array_function__``